hongw-lab/Code_for_2023_ZhangM/README.md

-# Code used in Zhang et al., 2023
+# Code used in M. Zhang et al., 2023

 - ROC.m
   - Matlab code used for ROC (receiver operating characteristic) analysis in M. Zhang et al., 2023.